Skip to content

 Concrete example

 Imagine: Cowboys -5.5 at Giants in Week 13.
 A pure power-rating gap might call it -7 on a neutral field.
 Apply 1.5 points of HFA back to the Giants and the fair number is -5.5.
 The book is sitting right on fair value.
 But if you also know the Giants are 6-1 ATS at home in division games over the last two seasons, the Giants +5.5 carries narrow edge.
-That kind of contextual layering is what separates a basic spread bet from a sharp one.
-You can build the same logic into a model in Tinker and validate against historic game results.
+That kind of contextual layering is what separates a basic spread bet from a sharp one; the related spread mechanics are covered in how NFL spreads work.
+You can build the same logic into a model in the Shark Snip Builder and validate against historic game results before risking a dollar.

 Outdoor versus indoor HFA

 HFA is not uniform across stadiums.
 Cold-weather outdoor venues (Lambeau, Buffalo, Foxborough in December) still carry above-average home edge because visiting offenses struggle in conditions they do not practice in.
+A warm-weather passing game built around Joe Burrow or Ja'Marr Chase can look different in crosswind than it does in a dome.
 Domes are nearly neutral — the controlled environment cancels weather, and crowd noise has less effect on a quarterback who can hear his own cadence on the headset.
+For the weather side of that adjustment, use the NFL weather betting guide.

 • Cold-weather outdoor: HFA still 2–2.5 points late season.